Active vs. Passive Voice (With Examples)

 It is easier to convey immediacy—and therefore tension—when the subject is the doer of the verb.
 In the first sentence, Jane takes center stage.
-Why did she bash the padlock?
-Was she trying to escape?
-Did someone need rescuing?
+Why is she bashing the padlock?
+Is she trying to escape?
+Does someone need rescuing?
 The second sentence is comparatively bland.
 The padlock is the focus; the questions surrounding Jane’s actions fall to the wayside.
-In fiction, conflict is crucial; and tension and immediacy are crucial components of conflict.
+In fiction, conflict is crucial—and tension and immediacy are crucial components of conflict.

 Passive voice constructions decrease reader engagement